 That spring, as part of a larger goal of de-consumerization, Ianto was teaching a workshop on how to build a mud house for next to nothing.
 So I gave him some of my shrinking funds and, with a wonderful group of folks, mixed mud to build a beautiful little cob cottage, as well as a wood-fired oven.
 That summer, I sculpted Minnesota and New York mud into a couple of ovens for family members.
-The ovens, in addition to giving me a wonderful medium for larger-than-life sculpture, also gave me the key to making the kind of truly wonderful bread I had eaten as a child in rural France.
+(In addition to giving me a wonderful medium for larger-than-life sculpture, the ovens also gave me the key to making the kind of truly wonderful bread I had eaten as a 12-year old guest on a rural French farm.)
 I sent Ianto pictures, and he invited me back for more mud work with more wonderful folks.

 My vision of art up ’til then had been dominated by a love for stone carving — but I didn’t like the art world, which seemed frivolous, driven by ego and money rather than beauty and service.
 To me, beauty is what we live by, and cannot live without — like sunshine, grass, and water.
 The point of life is to participate in those gifts, and to give all we can to insure that they continue.